nop33/si/src/content/member/konrad-seifert/index.md

   title: ""
   description: ""
 ---
 Konrad is a co-founder of SI.
-Together with Max, he develops our strategy, designs programs, builds products and nourishes SI's ecosystem.
+Together with Max, he develops our strategy, designs programs, builds products, and nourishes SI's ecosystem.

-Previously, Konrad co-founded [Effective Altruism Switzerland](https://effectivealtruism.ch/) (EA Switzerland), an association supporting philanthropists and entrepreneurs in giving effectively and building impactful projects.
-He is still actively involved in the community and serves on its board of directors.
+Previously, Konrad co-founded and led [Effective Altruism Switzerland](https://effectivealtruism.ch/), developing theories of change with philanthropists and entrepreneurs.
+He now serves on the association's board of directors, overseeing an annual budget of over one million Swiss Francs.

-After becoming disillusioned with the scholarship, Konrad dropped out of his bachelor's in international relations to focus on independent projects.
-His intellectual interests include sociology, ethics, psychology, epistemology, and game theory.
-In his free time, he enjoys productive discussions, writing, dancing, and making music.
+Konrad grew disillusioned with the scholarship in international relations and dropped out to focus on independent projects.
+His interests include organizational behavior, epistemology, and development economics.